5 days expedition

 Overnight: Camp Tres Cruces.

-The final 100 Km of this drive will take us out of the mountains and into the Amazon Jungle.
+The final 100 Km of this drive will take us out of the Andes and into the Amazon Jungle.
 Along the way, it will regal us with a shocking change in scenery; from the dry fertile highlands, to the humid dense Amazon Jungle.

 Along the way, our guide will program several stops for short hikes into the jungle for an introduction to the local flora and fauna, including the beautiful “Cock of the Rock”, Peru’s national bird.